Richardwang1995/Injury_Data_Set/README.md

 1. What products do customers usually buy?
 2. Which products do people get injury the most/less?
 3. Why this product can hurt people the most?

+# Data Answers
+Data about the number of injuries from sports, house